Top 20 Tourist Places to Visit in Bhutan

 Punakha Dzong – The Most Beautiful Dzong

-Punakha Dzong located in western Bhutan is considered the most beautiful Dzong in Bhutan and one of the best places to visit in Bhutan.
+Punakha Dzong located in western Bhutan is considered the most beautiful Dzong in Bhutan and one of the best Bhutan tourism places to visit.

 Renowned as the most important Dzong in Bhutan's history, there're unique murals that are not found in other monasteries in Bhutan.
 Legend has it that the builders summoned the most prestigious craftsmen of the time and ordered them to make a Dzong look like paradise.
 While the craftsmen were thinking hard, the builder took them to heaven for drawing.
 Punakha Dzong thus becomes a portrayal of heaven on earth.
 You won't find any nails between any two pieces of wood.